hazratali/faibi2026/index.md

 # Where and When
-April, 2026
+11 April, 2026

 *ExCel London*

 # Schedule
-to be updated
+Tentative schedule is given below.
+This will be updated to match the conference program.
 <table border="1">
     <tr>
         <th>Time</th>